Min-Sheng/NTU2019DSP/hw2/experiments/state_num/README.md

-# Modify the model format in "lib/proto" to change the # states.
+## Modify the model format in "lib/proto" to change the # of states.